agl-alexglopez/ccc/README.md

 - Why callbacks?
 Freedom for more varied comparisons and allocations.
 Learn to love auxiliary data.
 Also you have the chance to craft the optimal function for your application; for example writing a perfectly tailored hash function for your data set.
 - Why not header only?
 Readability, maintainability, and update ability, for changing implementations in the source files.
 If the user wants to explore the implementation everything should be easily understandable.
 This can also be helpful if the user wants to fork and change a data structure to fit their needs.
 Smaller object size and easier modular compilation is also nice.
 - Why not opaque pointers and true implementation hiding?
 This is not possible in C if the user is in charge of memory.
 The container types must be complete if the user wishes to store them on the stack or data segment.
 I try to present a clean interface.
 - Why handle and flat maps?
 Mostly experimenting.
 A flat hash map offers the ability to pack user data and fingerprint meta data in separate contiguous arrays within the same allocation.
-The handle variants of the ordered maps offer the same benefit along with handle stability.
-They also follow the example of Zig with its Struct of Arrays approach to many data structures.
-Struct of Array (SOA) style data structures focus on space optimizations due to perfect alignment of user types, tree nodes, and any supplementary data in separate arrays but within the same allocation.
+The handle variants of containers offer the same benefit along with handle stability.
+Many also follow the example of Zig with its Struct of Arrays approach to many data structures.
+Struct of Array (SOA) style data structures focus on space optimizations due to perfect alignment of user types, container metadata, and any supplementary data in separate arrays but within the same allocation.
 - Why `C23`?
 It is a great standard that helps with some initialization and macro ideas implemented in the library.
 Clang covers all of the features used on many platforms.
 Newer GCC versions also have them covered.

 ## Related